-What do you do if the executor of a Will is not performing their duties correctly?
-Our experienced solicitors can provide expert legal advice for removing an executor, if that is the appropriate step.
+What do you do if the executor of a will is not performing their duties correctly?
+Our experienced contentious probate solicitors can provide expert legal advice for removing an executor, if that is the appropriate step.

-The executor of a Will is the person appointed by the deceased to administer their estate following their death.
-The role involves applying for probate, paying taxes and debts, and arranging for the estate to be distributed in accordance with the Will.
-The executor of a Will is duty bound to act in the best interest of the deceased’s estate and the beneficiaries.
+The executor of a will is the person appointed by the deceased to administer their estate following their death.
+The role involves applying for probate, collecting assets, paying taxes and debts, and arranging for the estate to be distributed in accordance with the will.
+Executors are also under a duty to protect and preserve the estate assets for the benefit of the beneficiaries.

-However, if a beneficiary or next of kin becomes concerned that the actions the executor is taking are not in the best interests of the deceased, it is possible to apply to the Court to legally to remove the executor and seek a substitute.
+However, if a beneficiary or next of kin becomes concerned that an executor is not complying with their duties, it is possible to apply to the court to remove and substitute them.

-At Trethowans, we understand that seeking to remove an executor of a Will is an emotional and difficult time, which is why we view going to court as a last resort.
+Seeking to remove an executor of a will can be challenging and costly, which is why we view going to court as a last resort.
 Instead, our solicitors will work with you to try and find a satisfactory resolution outside of the courtroom, saving you unnecessary stress, effort and money.

-For expert legal advice on how to remove an executor, contact Trethowans Solicitors today.
-Our specialist lawyers have substantial experience helping clients successfully secure the fair and accurate administration of a loved one’s Will.
-To learn more, call us on 0800 2800 421 or complete our online contact form.
+For expert legal advice on how to remove an executor, contact our contentious probate solicitors today.
+Our specialist lawyers have substantial experience helping clients successfully secure the fair and accurate administration of a loved one’s will.
+To learn more, call us on 0800 2800 421.

 The steps involved in removing an executor

-The process of legally forcing an executor to stand down is a difficult one, which is why the very first thing to do is to seek the advice of a solicitor who is experienced in the procedure.
-Your solicitor will be able to advise you on if you have a case as well as what needs to be done at the various steps you will need to take to be successful, including:
+The process of legally forcing an executor to stand down is a difficult one, which is why the very first thing to do is to seek the advice of a solicitor who is experienced in the process.
+Your solicitor will be able to advise if you have a case and what steps need to be taken to be successful, including: